Syrian army to halt operations Thursday morning

-BEIRUT (Reuters) - The Syrian army will stop operations on Thursday morning but remain on alert to confront any attacks, Syrian state television quoted a defense ministry source as saying.
+BEIRUT, April 11 (Reuters) - The Syrian army will stop operations on Thursday morning but remain on alert to confront any attacks, Syrian state television quoted a defence ministry source as saying.

 “Our armed forces remain on alert to confront any assault by armed groups against civilians and the security and armed forces,” it said.